jacopofar/runtime_typecheck/README.rst

 runtime typecheck
 #################

+## __NOTE:__ this was fun to implement and I learned a lot about Python type metadata, but if you are looking for a runtime type checker look at `Pydantic<https://pydantic-docs.helpmanual.io/>`_

 Checks that a value satisfies a Python 3.6 type at runtime

 This code uses Python 3.6 type hints and the `typing` package to provide a simple runtime type check.

 The check can be done explicitly calling the `check_type` function or with the `@check_args` function decorator which raises an exception when the argument passed to the function do not match the type hints